shruti-s23/TaxServiceDB/README.md

        - Using functions to manipulate taxpayer information, including age calculations and eligibility recommendations.

 ## ER Diagram
-*A placeholder for the ER diagram will be added here to illustrate the relationships between the tables in the database.*
+The file named `TaxServiceDBCF.png` shows the Crow's Foot Notation ER Diagram of the tables in the given Database.

 ## How to Use
 1. **Generate Synthetic Data**: Run the `TaxServiceDB.ipynb` notebook to create the synthetic datasets.